Skip to main content

 Quick Note: Don’t get too hung up on the days of the week.
 Those are just placeholders.
 The order of programming is important, but you can start your weekly routine on any day of the week.

-Monday – Cardio and Upper Body Strength Training
+Monday – Cardio and Upper Body Strength Exercises

 Start your day at the gym with 30 minutes of cardio.
 Any type of cardio will work, including: